 - Soil map of Scotland (partial cover) - Go to the map - information about the map

-Additional information on the soil properties of some of the individual soil series described in these maps is also available from the Soil Map Unit Description Sheets (SMUDS).
+You can also access additional information on the soil properties of some of the individual soil series described in these maps from the Soil Map Unit Description Sheets (SMUDS).

 What can my soils do?

 Maps have been created that show the capability of land for growing crops, taking into account the soil, climate and where the soil is situated in the landscape.
 The land is classified taking into account the range of crops a piece of land can grow and how well it could grow them.
 These maps are available across the country at a national scale and in more detail for the main agricultural areas of Scotland (partial cover).